Romanticism and LoveDecember 8, 2023

-I'm nearing my 30s, a little bit closer to it every day, I see people getting married, having kids and taking time to go on vacations outside of work to bond better, but I barely see people question why they do what they do.
+I often see people getting married, having kids and taking time to go on vacations outside of work to bond better, but I barely see people question why they do what they do.
 Why’s that?
 This made me go on a journey of questioning social structures, philosophy and love.

 Our brains can’t effectively comprehend time scales in the cosmic scale.
 When it’s anything over a thousand years, we just assume it’s a really long time ago.
 But, that doesn’t change the fact that we’re still very new forms of beings on this planet.
 We’ve been in existence for roughly 200,000 years.
 To put that into perspective, the dinosaurs lived on earth for 165,000,000 years (that’s 165 million).